jdasfd/srna/sRNA.md

 Here we use *Arabidopsis thaliana* genome as an example to prepare potential tRFs screening protocol.

+**Attention: I have mounted WSL2 to drive E, so all the ~ will be replaced by /mnt/e.
+Restricted by the hardware,  : |**

 ##  Prepare

 ### *Arabidopsis thaliana*